tgi-io/tgi-core/README.md

 To Do
 ---
-- Interface: work up REPLInterface
+- REPLInterface - handle nav and presentation
 - Misc: fix index ⌘ in helps
 - Misc remove bucket - replace example with closure variables as needed
 - Review models for completeness esp.
 Workspace and Session